Lakshayupadhaya/BridgeLabz_2115500083/README.md

 Added practice questions on string and oops

 Learnings -
-	ArrayList
+	ArrayList,
-	Access modifiers
+	Access modifiers,
-	string
+	string,
 	OOPS

 04-FEB-2025
 Added assignment codes on this, class, private, is, and readonly

 Learnings -
-	is keyword
+	is keyword,
-	this keyword
+	this keyword,
-	private variables or attributes
+	private variables or attributes,
 	readonly variables or attributes

 05-FEB-2025
 Added practice questions on oops

 Learnings -
-	OOPS concept
+	OOPS concept,
-	use of oops in real life objects
+	use of oops in real life objects,
-	Private constructor
+	Private constructor,
 	Garbage collector in c#